 For Type A Funds, the applicable Benchmark shall be the relevant Fund's Benchmark (as disclosed in Appendix A) and shall be expressed in the Fund's Base Currency for all Share Classes (irrespective of the currency in which the relevant Share Class is denominated) with the exception of Hedged Share Classes.
-For Hedged Share Classes, the Fund's Benchmark (as disclosed in Appendix G) shall be expressed in the relevant Hedged Share Class currency provided that an appropriate substitute, which the Manager has deemed best represents the performance of the relevant Hedged Share Class, shall be used if the relevant Benchmark is not available in the local currency of the relevant Hedged Share Class.
+For Hedged Share Classes, the Fund's Benchmark (as disclosed in Appendix G) shall be expressed in the relevant Hedged Share Class currency provided that an appropriate substitute, which the Manager has deemed best represents the performance of the relevant Hedged Share Class.
 Details of any such substitute benchmarks used by the Funds are available on request from the Manager.
 As at the date of this Prospectus, the following Funds use substitute benchmarks for certain of their Hedged Share Classes: